Understanding and Recognizing Alzheimer’s disease:

 Changes in personality – Changes can be dramatic and one may become extremely erratic, confused, suspicious or fearful.

 Loss of initiative – Changes in ambition such as sleeping long hours during the day or watching T.V. for hours.

 Paying attention to possible warning signs is the first and best step to diagnosing Alzheimer’s.
 If someone has just one or several of the listed symptoms, consulting a physician is the next step.
 A more thorough examination by a medical specialist trained in the evaluation of memory disorders or a visit to a neurologist may be suggested later.

 Alzheimer’s disease can come without warning and can be very hard for families to cope with.
 Finding a good support group or family counselor might help with the transition period after a loved one has been diagnosed.
 Staying healthy both mentally and physically is one of the best ways to help prevent the onset of Alzheimer’s disease.
 Pay close attention and watch for warning signs.
 Vast amounts of research are being done in the fight against Alzheimer’s disease, and as Smith stated, “I think the future is optimistic.”
 For questions regarding certain risk factors for oneself or a loved one, talk to a primary care physician.

-Dr. Smith is a member of the medical staff at Saint Mary’s Regional Medical Center and is one of five Internal Medicine physicians with Millard Henry Clinic.
+Dr. Smith is a member of the medical staff at Saint Mary’s Regional Health System and is one of five Internal Medicine physicians with Millard Henry Clinic.
 Dr. Smith’s office is located at 101 Skyline Drive in Russellville.
 To make an appointment with Dr. Smith, please call 890-2421.